axie0927/FindingGhostParticles-RegressionSubgroup/README.md

 - Ammie Xie
 - Haotian Zhu

+This repository is made for the checkpoint submission, further work will be merged and pushed to the main repository found [here](https://github.com/matthewsegovia/MajoranaNeutrinoHunt/tree/main).

 ## Description
 The goal of this project utilize the parameters extracted from the raw waveform time series data to train regression based models in order to predict the energy label variable.

-Models selected in this project include: Linear Regression Model, Ridge Regression Model, SVM Regression Model and Neural Networks.
+Models selected in this project include: Linear Regression Model, Ridge Regression Model, SVM Regression Model, Random Forest Regressor, and Neural Networks.

 ## Installation Instructions
 How to clone the repository: